 I’ll have to start with All My NY Times Posts For English Language Learners – Linked With Descriptions.
 I’ve written nearly one-hundred posts for The New York Times Learning Network over the past few years, and practically all of them have focused on teaching English Language Learners.

 I’ve written nearly thirty posts for the British Council, the largest organization promoting English-language teaching and learning around the world, and you can see a list of them – with links – here.

-I’ve authored or co-authored three books on teaching English Language Learners, and a fourth one will be published next April.
+I’ve authored or co-authored four books on teaching English Language Learners, and a fourth one will be published next April.
 There are a zillion free resources from them, including student hand-outs and lesson plans.
 Clicking on each of the book’s titles will lead you to all of those freebies:

 Here are some articles I’ve authored or co-authored about teaching ELLs (several are book excerpts).
 They’ve appeared in various publications, including The Washington Post, Edutopia, Education Week and ASCD Education Leadership: